By the end of the year:

 Health Education

+Students identify personal behaviours that promote health, safety and wellbeing in unsafe or uncomfortable situations.
+They develop strategies for seeking, giving and denying consent where permission is required.
 Students explain behaviours which convey respect and empathy and contribute to positive relationships.
 They interpret health information and messages, and discuss ways these can influence health decisions and behaviours.

 Physical Education

-At Standard, students perform a variety of fundamental movement skills, including locomotor and object control skills, and combine them with simple tactics when participating in physical activities and minor games to solve movement challenges.
-They improve their performance in a variety of contexts through the application of previously learned skills.
+Students consolidate a variety of fundamental movement skills and combine them with simple tactics when participating in physical activities and minor games to solve movement challenges.
+They improve their performance in a variety of contexts through the application of previously‑learned skills.
+Students describe the benefits of participating in regular physical activity.
+In physical activities and minor games, they apply strategies for working cooperatively, and follow basic rules to ensure safety and fairness for all.

 At standard, students interact and socialise in Chinese with their teacher and each other through class experiences, activities and transactions to exchange information about aspects of their personal worlds, their daily routines at home and school, such as 星期日我打网球.
 They use with guidance, familiar modelled questions and responses, to provide information, ask for/give permission and request assistance, such as 老师,我不懂.
 They write simple correspondence using formulaic language, Chinese characters and Pinyin with some guidance.
 Students identify and convey some factual information from spoken and visual texts related to their personal and social worlds.
 They locate some key words, familiar characters and factual information in written texts and convey information with guidance, using learnt words, phrases and characters.
 Students create and present their own representations of familiar imaginative texts.
 They create short written imaginative texts using simple characters and modelled, short sentences with guidance.
 Students translate some familiar, high-frequency words and use dictionaries and word lists, with guidance, to translate simple familiar texts.
 Students identify ways in which identity is reflected through cultural practices and norms.